Chai Chocolate Oatmeal

 Impulsive Discerning breakfast eater that I am, I knew my dream chocolate oatmeal could be not a mediocre attempt.
 Stir a handful of chips into a pack of instant oatmeal?
 Certainly this method is tasty and will do in a chocolate breakfast emergency, but it certainly won’t prevent me from devouring the entire chocolate section of my recipe index before the coffee’s finished brewing.
 We need and deserve more from our chocolate oatmeal.

 Chai Chocolate Oatmeal is the best of both breakfast universes.
 It is chocolaty and complexly flavored enough to satisfy even the most demanding of chocoholics and healthy enough to be a breakfast we can feel saintly inhaling.

 The key to this chocolate oatmeal’s rich flavor is unsweetened cocoa powder, and the addition of warm chai spices—cinnamon, ginger, cardamom, and cloves—makes it especially cozy.
 I’ve been infatuated with the combination of chocolate + chai since Starbucks seduced me with its chocolate chai latte two years ago.
 These chocolate chai cinnamon rolls furthered the relationship, and now that chocolate and chai have joined forces with my nourishing bowl of morning oatmeal, I’m calling the combo a breakfast partner for life.

-While I love the flavor of this Chai Chocolate Oatmeal unadorned, it’s excessively fantastic with a dollop of vanilla yogurt, sliced bananas, and even an extra sprinkle of chocolate chips (for insurance purposes).
+While I love the flavor of this Chai Chocolate Oatmeal unadorned, it’s excessively fantastic with toppings.
+Here are a few of my favorite ideas:

 Sorry leftover brownies.
 It’s been fun, but Chai Chocolate Oatmeal is my true chocolate breakfast partner for life.